 You can keep the same phone numbers or port them if you change providers.
 Will landline features like call waiting, call barring, etc. still work?
 Yes, and analog handsets are still usable as long as they’re plugged into a digital-capable adapter.

-• Adding more phone lines won’t require extra cabling, making it easier for companies to grow their operations.
+- Enhances operational efficiency—Assigning additional phone numbers for calls and faxes won’t require extra cabling, making it easier for companies to scale.

 Alternatives to Copper Infrastructure